PineappleTrebuchet/cocotreb-dotfiles/README.md

-# cocotreb-dotfiles
+# Personal Dotfiles

-> *These are the dotfiles for my daily driver!*
+These are the dotfiles for my daily driver!
+I use EndeavourOS alongside SwayWM, but these should work on any distro.

 ## Dependencies:
 - sway